Eastern grey kangaroo: Behaviour

 Eastern grey kangaroos are gregarious and form open-membership groups.
 The groups contain an average of three individuals.
-Smaller groups join together to graze in preferred foraging areas, and to rest in large groups around the middle of the day.
+Smaller groups join to graze in preferred foraging areas, and to rest in large groups around the middle of the day.
 They exist in a dominance hierarchy and the dominant individuals gain access to better sources of food and areas of shade.
 However, kangaroos are not territorial.

 Eastern grey kangaroos adjust their behaviour in relation to the risk of predation with reproductive females, individuals on the periphery of the group and individuals in groups far from cover being the most vigilant.
 Vigilance in individual kangaroos does not seem to significantly decrease when the size of the group increases.
 However, there is a tendency for the proportion of individuals on the periphery of the group to decline as group size increases.
 The open membership of the group allows more kangaroos to join and thus provide more buffers against predators.